MOohTus/ODAMNet/docs/source/pages/approaches/methods_overlap.rst

 Usage
 -------

-By default, data are extracted directly by request databases (:numref:`overlapFig`: *automatic request*).
+By default, data are extracted directly by request databases (:numref:`overlapFig`: *data from requests*).
 You give the ``--chemicalsFile`` and the **target genes** are extracted from **CTD**. **Rare Disease pathways** are extracted from **WP** automatically too.
 You can give some optional arguments to custom the selection of target genes.